You found our list of the best virtual murder mystery games online!

 15. The Movie Murder Mystery

 The Movie Murder Mystery game prompts guests to point fingers at the killer of a famed director.
 The possible culprits are Hollywood types: actors, crew members, a writer, and a reporter.
 Players mingle with one another based on assigned personality traits.
 The hosts drop clues about the murderer such as, “the murderer is not married,” and “the murderer does not have a pet spider,” and guests must narrow down the list of suspects based on these hints.
-The game leader can use breakout rooms and the chat feature to facilitate the game in a virtual setting.
+The game leader can use online breakout rooms and the chat feature to facilitate the game in a virtual setting.

 Learn more about The Movie Murder Mystery.